Thomas Mann's 'Magic Mountain' still resonates 100 years on – DW – 11/26/2024

 The novel is set in an era of "great irritation," a "tipping point," as Thomas Mann expert Caren Heuer describes it.

-Heuer, who is the director of the Buddenbrookhaus in Lübeck, the former home of Thomas Mann's family and now a museum dedicated to the writer and his brother Heinrich, feels that we are currently experiencing a similar phase of irritation that be felt everywhere: "You just need to switch on any talk show on a Sunday evening," says Heuer, "You'll see that people interrupt each other, don't listen to each other, but rather throw out opinions," she adds.
+Heuer, who is the director of the Buddenbrookhaus in Lübeck, the former home of Thomas Mann's family and now a museum dedicated to the writer and his brother Heinrich, feels that we are currently experiencing a similar phase of irritation that be felt everywhere.

+"You just need to switch on any talk show on a Sunday evening," says Heuer.
+"You'll see that people interrupt each other, don't listen to each other, but rather throw out opinions."

 Thomas Mann's protagonist Hans Castorp also encounters radical advocates of opposing ideologies who argue bitterly.